ygorcosta/wedeploy.com/node/electric/src/pages/docs/deploy/deploying-ruby/index.md

 **Version**

-We use the `ruby:2.3-slim` version when deploying your Ruby service.
+We use Ruby version `2.3` when auto-detecting your Ruby deployment.

 </article>